noam87/noamswebsite/content/q/john_stuart_mill.md

 setting up ideological ghettos where hate and resentment can only fester and grow.

-## Understanding The Other
+## Q: Okay, debating racists is one thing.
+But why should we let them speak?
+Why listen to what they have to say?

+Mill warns us multiple times to not become a public who has...

-> They have never thrown themselves into the mental position of those who think
+> Never thrown themselves into the mental position of those who think
 > differently from them, and considered what such persons may have to say.

 > The greatest orator of antiquity has left it on record that he always studied
 > his adversary's case with as great, if not with still greater, intensity than
 > even his own.
 What Cicero practised as the means of forensic success,
 > requires to be imitated by all who study any subject in order to arrive at
-> the truth.
-He who knows only his own side of the case, knows little of that.
+> the truth. **He who knows only his own side of the case, knows little of
-> His reasons may be good, and no one may have been able to refute them.
-But
+> that.** His reasons may be good, and no one may have been able to refute
-> if he is equally unable to refute the reasons on the opposite side; if he
+> them.
+But if he is equally unable to refute the reasons on the opposite
-> does not so much as know what they are, he has no ground for preferring
+> side; if he does not so much as know what they are, he has no ground for
-> either opinion.
-The rational position for him would be suspension of
+> preferring either opinion.
+The rational position for him would be suspension
-> judgment, and unless he contents himself with that, he is either led by
+> of judgment, and unless he contents himself with that, he is either led by
 > authority, or adopts, like the generality of the world, the side to which he
 > feels most inclination.

+He goes on, with the following vital example:

-Nor is it enough that he should hear the arguments
+> **Nor is it enough that he should hear the arguments of adversaries from his
-> of adversaries from his own teachers, presented as they state them, and
+> own teachers, presented as they state them, and accompanied by what they
-> accompanied by what they offer as refutations.
-That is not the way to do
+> offer as refutations.** That is not the way to do justice to the arguments,
-> justice to the arguments, or bring them into real contact with his own mind.
+> or bring them into real contact with his own mind.
+He must be able to hear
-> He must be able to hear them from persons who actually believe them; who
+> them from persons who actually believe them; who defend them in earnest, and
-> defend them in earnest, and do their very utmost for them.
-He must know them
+> do their very utmost for them.
+He must know them in their most plausible and
-> in their most plausible and persuasive form; he must feel the whole force of
+> persuasive form; he must feel the whole force of the difficulty which the
-> the difficulty which the true view of the subject has to encounter and
+> true view of the subject has to encounter and dispose of; else he will never
-> dispose of; else he will never really possess himself of the portion of truth
+> really possess himself of the portion of truth which meets and removes that
-> which meets and removes that difficulty.
+> difficulty.

+This passage serves to highlight a major failing from our educators and political writers, who typically paraphrase and bastardize unfavorable views, and weaken their arguments to make them appear less persuasive, leaving the audience with the false impression that good morality is self-evident.

+Good morals are far from self evident.
+It is not self evident that slavery is wrong; it is not self evident that anyone has a right to exist; nor is it self evident that we are all entitled to equal treatment under the law.

+Similarly, far from being stupid and self-evidently nasty, fascism is a powerful, persuasive ideology that continues to lure bright minds to this day, and, if unchecked, spreads like wildfire under the right conditions -- precisely *because* it is so effective.

+To teach our students otherwise is to rob them of the intellectual tooling they need to defend their own liberties.
+It's embarrassing to watch YouTube videos of Ben Shapiro and Milo Yiannopoulos talk circles around stammering, babbling humanities majors who can scarcely string together a proper question, let alone a cogent defense of their own position -- having clearly never been properly exposed to an opposite view.

+Compare today's dogmatic performances from progressive moralists with [this old clip](https://youtu.be/9DvmLMUfGss) of Noam Chomsky practically mopping the floor with William Buckley, to see the difference between ideologues who've been taught chanting "This is what white supremacy looks like" serves any purpose other than masturbatory, the value of an intellectual clarity that's earned only honest exploratory analysis.

+(Chomsky's commitment to this principle is best exemplified in [his defense of a Holocaust denier](https://en.wikipedia.org/wiki/Faurisson_affair) in the late 70's.)

+So vital is exposure to dissent to our understanding, that Mill goes on step further, and recommends that, if a dissenting view is not available, one should try to formulate it:

 > So essential is this discipline to a real understanding of moral and human
 > subjects, that if opponents of all important truths do not exist, it is
 > indispensable to imagine them, and supply them with the strongest arguments
 > which the most skilful devil's advocate can conjure up.

+How many young socialists and left-wingers are familiar with Friedman?
+How many could successfully refute his arguments, how many could survive a debate against him?
+How can they otherwise be convinced of their belief if they don't understand the alternative, how could they expect to successfully recruit an outsider?
+(Marx himself was well read on Adam Smith and the classical economists -- else what would his theories have been a criticism *of*?).

+If you're a progressive, spend a week immersing yourself in Fox News and conservative propaganda (I recently did this... it was awful).
+We all hold in our heads a caricature of the "other side".
+This caricature is often incorrect.
+If we wish to be intellectually honest, we must do away with this caricature.
+Even at the extremes of ideology -- I have debated and questioned a handful of neo-Nazis and white supremacists in my youth, and came to understand difficult facets of human nature that no book or newspaper could have taught me.

+I've always been bored by people who agree with me; I've always sought the conversation of conservatives, religious right-wingers, and communists. -- This leaves me in a sort of no-man's land at times.
+Often people with whom I agree fall under the impression that I'm "defending" the "other side" when I express my frustration that they misrepresent the opposing argument, because they've never taken the time to actually understand the other side's worldview; they are engaged in a pointless exercise: *they are arguing with ghosts*.

+## Q: But what if I'm wrong?

+And most importantly, allow yourself (and others) to be wrong:

+> Truth gains more even by the errors of one who, with due study and
+> preparation, thinks for himself, than by the true opinions of those who only
+> hold them because they do not suffer themselves to think.

 ## Political Theory Vs The Real World